Consumer Directed Services in Missouri (CDS)

-We serve the following counties in Missouri: Cass, Clay, Jackson and Platte. (see below for services in Kansas)
+We serve the following counties in Missouri: Cass, Clay, Jackson and Platte.

 The cost of these services is covered by Missouri Medicaid (MO HealthNet) and is administered by the Missouri Department of Health and Senior Services (DHSS).
 The Whole Person contracts with DHSS to provide case management and payroll services for the program.

 The goal is to provide individuals more personal autonomy in determining how best to meet their own care needs.
 In other words, you have choices – including hiring and supervising your attendant and approving time sheets for payment.

 To inquire about Personal Care Attendant Services in Missouri, call us at 816-659-9402

 To be eligible for Missouri’s Consumer Directed Services (CDS) program, you must:

 - Be at least 18 years of age

 - Have a physical disability and/or chronic medical condition such as diabetes that interferes with your ability to care for yourself without assistance

 - Have the desire and ability to self-direct your own care and employ/train your own attendant

 If you are unable to self-direct or choose not to do so, contact The Whole Person to discuss other options and obtain a referral for other services.